almahdi/dt-tierlist/README.md

 ```

 ## Editors used to create the app
 * Gitpod used with my Tab S8 Ultra to initiate the project.
+I usually use my tablet to code on the go.
 * Emacs (Doom Emacs) -- Its the ultimate editor of all times.

 ## Future Enhancements